 The Summer Pharmacy Camp provides a unique opportunity to learn about the field of pharmacy and the opportunities UMKC has to offer through hands-on activities, panel discussions with pharmacists and interactions with current Pharm.D. students and faculty.

-Each June for the past four years, UMKC has offered the day-long camp at each of its three campuses in Kansas City, Columbia and Springfield.
+Each June for the past five years, UMKC has offered the day-long camp at each of its three campuses in Kansas City, Columbia and Springfield.

 Adlich was attending the camp on the Kansas City campus.
 She knew of UMKC’s pharmacy school from her brother, who is currently a student at the school.
 Beyond that, however, she admitted she knew little about the profession.